10 Best Things to do in Shibuya, Tokyo

 Sometimes walking just doesn’t cut it in a city as sprawling as Tokyo, and squeezing onto a packed subway isn’t exactly relaxing either.
 That’s where this private e-bike tour comes in.
 With hotel pickup from Shibuya, a guide to plan your route, and an easy-to-ride e-bike, it’s the perfect way to cover more ground without breaking a sweat.

-Riding along the moat of the Imperial Palace is such a highlight, how surreal it is to glide past centuries of history while skyscrapers loomed in the distance.
+Riding along the moat of the Imperial Palace is such a highlight—how surreal it is to glide past centuries of history while skyscrapers loomed in the distance.
 And of course, rolling up to Shibuya Crossing on two wheels is one of those pinch-me moments!
 Instead of being swallowed by the crowd, you can watch it unfold from the saddle, right in the middle of the action!

 The e-bikes make everything effortless.
 Hills and longer stretches are a breeze, and you’ll still have plenty of energy left by the end.
-What really makes it special, though, is the personal touch, the local guide shared hidden corners, history, and stories you’d never find on your own.
+What really makes it special, though, is the personal touch; the local guide shared hidden corners, history, and stories you’d never find on your own.

 If you want a mix of sightseeing and fresh air, with zero transport stress, this e-bike tour is a fantastic choice.
 You’ll see more, learn more, and actually enjoy getting from A to B.

 Related Read: Need help planning your trip?
-Check out our one-day Shibuya itinerary for to fit as many of these top activities in as possible!
+Check out our one-day Shibuya itinerary to fit as many of these top activities in as possible!

 7. Slurp your way through Shibuya’s best ramen spots